 Let’s explore how an ordinary person can be the hero of his or her own financial future by learning how to build wealth through the incredible compounding machine known as the stock market.

 Compounding Returns – Your Secret Super Power to Building Generational Wealth

 Examining the success of a traditional hero in the stock market, one could presume he or she has some combination of superior intelligence, access to non-public influential information, or an incredible sense of timing.

 These heroes do exist, but make no mistake that an ordinary investor does not need to possess any of these in great supply to be successful when learning how to invest money and realizing his or her own financial success.

 The most reliable method to growing wealth is utilizing the last real edge in investing: time spent in quality investments.
 Albert Einstein is widely credited with claiming compounding interest to be the most powerful force in the universe.

 To see proof, look no further than Warren Buffett, the investing paragon widely recognized as the best investor in modern history.

 He relies on compounding to build wealth year after year.
 Ideally, his investment horizon is forever.
 That takes conviction to stick with an investment that long.

 While he is not always accurate with his stock selections, he wisely couples the force of compounding with three major investing criteria:

-- Finding an exceptional business that can be competitive over time;
+- Finding an exceptional business that can compete over time;

 - Paying only a fair (or discounted) price for the investment; and